BirgittaHauser/Generate-XML-and-JSON/README.md

 # Generate-XML-and-JSON
-Generate XML and JSON Data for a Db2 Table or View or for an SELECT-Statement
+Generate XML and JSON Data for a Db2 Table or View or based on an SELECT-Statement

 ## Description
 This tool includes: